Gagan-chandru/Tic-Tac-Toe-vanilla-js/README.md

 - The game currently **works well on larger screens** (desktops, laptops), but is **not responsive** on smaller viewports (tablets, phones).
 - Some UI elements (board cells, fonts, buttons) may overflow or become too small on mobile devices.
-- Lack of viewport meta tag or media queries may cause layout issues on narrower screens.